Dual government of Bengal:

 Under this system, the British had power and resources without responsibility.

-Under this system, Nawab had the responsibility of the administration without power to discharge it.
+Under this system, Nawab had the responsibility of the administration without the power to discharge it.

 Thus the Nawab had to take all responsibility for bad governance.